jayarray/linux-commands-async/README.md

 		* stderr: ```string```
 		* exitCode: ```int```

-<i>NOTE: This will force all content in dest match the content in src.
-Items will deleted from dest if not present src and vice versa.</i>
+NOTE: This will force all content in dest to match the content in src.
+Items will deleted from dest if not present src and vice versa.

 * **manual(user, host, src, dest, flags, options)**
 	* user: ```string```